Cookie04CZ/GlyphRepair/README.md

  **TBD**

+ # What is AGL?

+You may notice that GlyphRepair automatically skips glyphs and fonts that are displayed blue in the GUI.
+These are Type 1 fonts whose glyphs have special naming scheme [Adobe Glyph List](https://en.wikipedia.org/wiki/Adobe_Glyph_List).
+Theoretically, glyph named "Scaron" should always represent letter "Š" and so on, you can see [the full list here](https://github.com/adobe-type-tools/agl-aglfn/blob/master/glyphlist.txt).
+Unfortunately, it's not always true in practice, so we played with the idea that GlyphRepair could remap AGL glyphs, too.
+But the current version **does not** support it leaves all such fonts untouched.

  # How GlyphRepair works internally

 Glyphs in Type 1 fonts are stored as vector image instructions in PostScript language.
 Even visually very similar glyphs have slight differences in vector coordinates, which can be detected.
 GlyphRepair extracts raw binary data from each font, decodes them into separate PostScript chunks and then calculates MD5 hash from them.
 The reason for this is threefold: